trey-jones/xmrwasp/README.md

 ### Support Through Development

 I will gladly take a look at any pull requests that come my way.
-In particular if you wanted to take a stab at any of the following types of items that are hindered by my skillset and interests:
+In particular if you wanted to take a stab at any of the following types of items that don't align very well with my skillset and interests:

 * Making the [example app](https://www.xmrwasp.com) look nice
 * Building (or mocking up) a nice looking dashboard for a future web interface feature